nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 :---:|:---:|:---:|:---:|:---:|:---:|:---:
 <b>40Wh/d</b> | <b>420Wh/d</b> |  <b>144Wh/d</b> | <b>300Wh/d</b>	| <b>405Wh/d</b> | <b>97Wh/d</b> | <b>67Wh/d+10Wh/d</b>

-<br>See the actual components for this experiment<a href="/parts.html">here</a><br>

-Note that almost all components above run on DC, so it's technically feasible to make just the cheaper DC-only system from the <a onclick="ga('send', 'event', 'AffLink', 'clicked', 'Same Page');" href="/parts.html">parts page</a>.
+<br><br>See the actual components for this experiment <a href="/parts.html">here</a> Note that almost all components above run on DC, so it's technically feasible to make just the cheaper DC-only system from the <a onclick="ga('send', 'event', 'AffLink', 'clicked', 'Same Page');" href="/parts.html">parts page</a>.

 High-power devices in my household that have no low-power replacement yet:
 * Hot water tank - No alternatives yet if we want hot showers, unfortunately.